 But how do you do that Sarah Turner, managing director at Carter Wong Design, offers five expert pointers for branding a new food startup.

 Five golden rules for building a new food brand

-(1) Get your story straightBefore you do anything else, think about why you’re launching your food brand.
+Before you do anything else, think about why you’re launching your food brand.
 Is it because something’s not right in the market?
 Bear Nibbles founder Hayley Gait-Golding was prompted to start the business because there was too much sugar in the snack market and she was driven to fill that gap.
 That’s the kind of story that really helps to shape a brand.
 What’s your brand’s story?

-(2) Do your homeworkResearch and focus groups can run through the whole brand-building journey.
+Research and focus groups can run through the whole brand-building journey.
 It will be necessary during product development; you might use it to help decide between brand concepts; and once your brand is established, research will help you to stress test it.
 Doing this can give you a view on how your product is being perceived.

-When we started working with The Different Diary company on the brand purchase of Bio Green, our first thoughts were to find a name that didn?t sound like a fertiliser.
+When we started working with The Different Diary company on the brand purchase of Bio Green, our first thoughts were to find a name that didnt sound like a fertiliser.
 It needed to say dairy, so we suggested changing the brand name to Nomadic Dairy to reflect the range’s interesting flavours and products, inspired by traditional recipes around the world.

-(4) Design your packagingWe encourage food startups to look outside their own category for packaging design inspiration.
-With the African superfoods brand Aduna, forexample, we were looking for something distinctive and premium that worked well with the brand’s Africa-inspired artwork ? but it also had to be reasonably economical.
+With the African superfoods brand Aduna, forexample, we were looking for something distinctive and premium that worked well with the brand’s Africa-inspired artwork but it also had to be reasonably economical.
 The tubular packaging with a lid was inspired by poster packaging, which gave the product a distinctive, up-market look that Selfridges loved.
 Once that’s decided it can be used to inform other elements of the new brand, such as website, point-of-sale materials, leaflets, events and social media presence.